 Sean Brown went to law school with Alex.
 During law school, they developed a strong friendship—the bedrock of which is that they both wanted to become high-quality, ethical, and intellectually honest attorneys.
-For both, a law degree was more than just a meal ticket, it was a gateway to a professional calling.
+For both, a law degree was more than just a meal ticket, it was a profession.
 They pushed each other to be better law students—to outwork everyone else—and they both graduated at the top of their class.
 They trust each other to be hardworking and ethical.
 After making several trips out west, Sean and his wife decided they wanted to move to this beautiful part of the country.
 Once Alex got established in Wyoming, he invited Sean (who was working in a mid-sized Indianapolis law firm) and his wife Jennifer (an elementary school teacher of ten years) to move to Gillette to start a law firm together.
 In 2017, Berger & Brown was formed.
 Offering legal services together, Alex and Sean hope to make Wyoming a better place.

-Berger & Brown focuses on the legal services that Gillette needs most: family law, bankruptcy, criminal defense, and personal injury.
+Berger & Brown focuses on the legal services that Gillette needs most: family law, bankruptcy, and personal injury.
 By narrowing their practice, Berger & Brown is able to keep abreast of new legal developments and the best ways to litigate those issues in local courts.
 Although these are the focus areas of Berger & Brown, Alex and Sean have experience in many areas of the law.
 Alex has over ten years of experience in real estate law working his way through college and law school as a title insurance researcher.
 Sean spent almost five years working with corporate clients through litigation.
 While Berger & Brown has focus, the primary goal of the firm is to provide excellent legal services, even if it falls outside the focus areas.
 As you can see from the Case Examples section, we take on whatever case we think is important and interesting and in which we can make a difference.